-When Secchi depth readings are collected, the CLMN record their perceptions of the water, based on the physical appearance and the recreational suitability.
+The CLMN also record their perceptions of the water, based on the physical appearance and the recreational suitability.
 These perceptions can be compared to water quality parameters to see how the lake user would experience the lake at that time.
 When interpreting the transparency data, we see that when the Secchi depth decreases, the rating of the lake's physical appearance also decreases.
-In sampled years, the majority (60%) of volunteers viewed Twin Island Lake as having "very minor aesthetic problems" (Figure 5).
+User perceptions have not been recorded for Dunn Lake, and should be included in future monitoring.